Crime & Justice

 25 years have passed since 12-year-old Quiana Dees was shot in the head and left to die in a vacant lot on Washington Ave and Fischer Avenue.

-Asbury Park, NJ – 25 years have passed since 12-year-old Quiana Dees, was shot in the head and left to die in a vacant lot on Washington Ave on the border of Neptune and Asbury Park, New Jersey.
+Asbury Park, NJ — 25 years have passed since 12-year-old Quiana Dees was shot in the head and left to die in a vacant lot on Washington Ave on the border of Neptune and Asbury Park.

-And 25 years later, Quiana Dees death still remains a mystery.
+And 25 years later, Quiana’s death still remains a mystery.

-Every first Saturday in May since Quiana’s murder, her mother Penny Dees, her family, and community members march the Asbury Park streets to remind the community of Quiana’s untimely death and to raise awareness on victims who have been claimed by street violence in Monmouth County.
+Every first Saturday in May since Quiana’s murder, her mother Penny Dees, her family, and community members march through Asbury Park to honor her life and raise awareness about victims lost to street violence in Monmouth County.

-Penny Dees hopes the 25th year will be the last year of marching to solve her daughter’s murder.
+Penny Dees hopes the 25th year will be the last year of marching in solving her daughter’s murder.

 The group gathers at Dr. Martin Luther King Jr. Middle School for a prayer before embarking on the vigilant march.

-The march then stops at the lot where Quiana’s body was found.
+The march then stops at the lot where searchers found Quiana’s body.
 There, marchers lead into another prayer.

 This year, the march ended at the newly developed Springwood Avenue Park in Asbury Park.